ariG23498/GA-hyper-params/README.md

 2. **generation.ipynb** - This notebook deals with the code of building the problem of genetic algorithm.
 It run like a scripts which in turn generates specified number of organisms in a generation and then evolved the organisms.
 The variable genetic algorigthm also help the organisms evolve and increase their depth.

 ## WandB integration
 This code has an integration with [weights and biases](https://wandb.ai).
 This helps in visualizing the metrics of the problem better and at run time.
-The code is also supported by a (wandb report)[].
+The code is also supported with a wandb report.